amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Assigned_regions
 ----------------

-* ``assigned_regions`` is a comma separated list of region names for which this material is to be assigned.
+The ``assigned_regions`` is a comma separated list of region names for which this material is to be assigned.
 Region names must be from the regions defined in the ``regions`` sections.
 Region names can contain spaces.

 .. code-block:: xml